Tricky or strange IELTS part 1 speaking topics.

 Well quite simply just answer the question in a clear direct manner and don’t panic.
 There is no need to give complex answers or go into too much detail either.
 For each topic, you will be asked around 4 questions and there are 3 topics in IELTS part 1 speaking.

-Here I have chosen some questions from random topics as an example.
+Here I have chosen some questions and answers from random topics as an example.

 Answer the question directly